axehigh/teamcity-build-agent-openjdk11/readme.md

  This agent includes OpenJDK 11 as an alternative to the included 1.8 JDK build in the agent.
 This is a Linux environment.
 The additional builds are added to /usr/lib/jvm which is scanned automatically by the Agent on load.

+ GitHub repo for this Docker image is located at [https://github.com/axehigh/teamcity-build-agent-openjdk11](https://github.com/axehigh/teamcity-build-agent-openjdk11)